pfdubois/BridgeBidding/source/Doubles.rst

    pair: double; of final contract

-When your partner doubles their slam contract, this demands an "unusual" lead from you; if nothing else presents itself from the bidding, lead the suit the dummy bid first.
+When your partner doubles their slam contract, this demands an "unusual" lead from you; if nothing else presents itself from the bidding or your hand, lead the suit the dummy bid first.
 Generally, you double a slam because you believe you will set it if and only if you get this lead.
 Since you will get a good score just by setting it, and a really horrible score if you double it and are wrong,